akarapetian/Brogrammers-2D-Shape-Drawer/README.md

 Im trying to make the project as simple as possible, and meet all the requirements.

+BUGS:
+7th shape isn't being read by the parser at all

 Currently we need to:

 - add shapes